seanfreeman/Vanishing-text-and-Similar-javascript-strings/README.md

-2. Write a CSS class with a javascript function which observes a time "t" value, and as the value of t decreases the characters associated with the div start vanishing.
+task 2.
+Write a CSS class with a javascript function which observes a time "t" value, and as the value of t decreases the characters associated with the div start vanishing.

     Example :<div class="vanishing" >Hey New Yorkers</div>